 - Make 20 slits in the skin of the lamb roast and insert garlic clove halves.
 Rub the leg with the olive oil, then liberally season with salt and pepper.

-- Place the roast in a large, heavy-bottomed pot with a lid and bake uncovered at 450 F for 30 minutes, right-side up.
+- Place the roast in a large, heavy-bottomed pot with a lid and bake uncovered at 450 F for 30 minutes, fat-side up.

-- Add onion, thyme, rosemary, oregano, bay leaves, lemon juice, wine, and broth, cover, and bake at 350 F for 3 hours.
+- Add thyme, rosemary, oregano, lemon juice, wine, and broth, cover, and bake at 350 F for 3 hours.
 Check toward the end to make sure that the liquids haven’t all dried up.
 If it has, add more broth as needed.

 - Remove cover, bake for additional 30 minutes at 350 F, or until top is browned.
 If liquid is dried, add more broth.